mpkelly/react-tree/README.md

 }

 ```
 The key thing is that the Node has an `id` prop and, unless it's a root node, a `parentId` so that the library can construct a tree from it.
-Internally, `react-tree` converts your nodes into a `TreeNode` which it uses to render the tree.
+Internally, `react-tree` converts your nodes into `TreeNodes` which it uses to render the tree.

 #### Schema